-Mary Macgregor preserves and promotes Shetland’s rich textile heritage by using the oldest Fair Isle patterns and colours in a sustainable contemporary manner.
+Mary Macgregor trades as BAKKA, preserving and promotes Shetland’s rich textile heritage by using the oldest Fair Isle patterns and colours in a sustainable contemporary manner.

-In 2018 Macgregor created her unique reversible Fair Isle textile.
-Instead of having the traditional loops on the back of the fabric, Macgregor’s fabric has the pattern on both sides, but with the colours inverted.
-It was rather complicated to achieve, but is the way forward.
-To date noone has copied her.
+In 2018 Maary created her unique reversible Fair Isle textile.
+Instead of having the traditional loops on the back of the fabric, this fabric has the pattern on both sides, but with the colours inverted.
+It was rather complicated to achieve, but she believes it is the way forward in knitwear design and to date noone has copied her.

 Traditional Fair Isle has 2 colours in a row.
 The modern Shima Seiki knitting machines can accommodate 3 colours in a row.
 In 2020, Mary started colouring the Fair Isle motifs in a completely different way for knitting with this technique.
 She says, “The results are quite startling and totally modern; the third colour adds structure and fluidity to the piece.
 This is very much work in progress.”

 Mary’s products are sustainable.
 The yarns she uses are produced in Italy in a sustainable way.
 Her business, BAKKA, is sustainable since all revenues are invested back into the business, ensuring maximum growth.
 She has also adopted a zero-waste policy.
 All the machine setup routines, and practice or failed pieces are kept and sold by weight.